solid-contrib/Explaining-the-Vision-Panel/articles.md

 * That wave of innovation – away from the centre, into a new generation of secure, distributed and federated **systems**, such as Tim Berners-Lee's Solid – could propel us into the next decade.
 Out of the rubble of these colossi, may a thousand flowers bloom. ®

 2019-03-25 [Tech Cabal: At 30, the Web is Attempting to Find its Way Back Home  ](https://techcabal.com/2019/03/25/at-30-the-web-is-attempting-to-find-its-way-back-home/)
+* Tim has created an open-source platform called Solid (Socially Linked Data) which he hopes will remedy this problem.
+Solid is designed to allow individuals and organisations store their data in PODS (personal online data stores) which can either be self-hosted or stored publicly in a cloud.
+Ultimately, apps only have access to a POD when an owner grants them access to it.
+Developers can also create apps on the platform “without harvesting massive amounts of data first”.
+Last year, Solid opened up its platform to developers to build apps on it through another platform, Inrupt, which he created to help fuel the growth of Solid.

 2019-03-23 [Forbes: Sir Tim Berners-Lee At Forefront Of New Movement To Takeback Ownership Of Our Data](https://www.forbes.com/sites/maciejduraj/2019/03/23/sir-tim-berners-lee-at-forefront-of-new-movement-to-takeback-ownership-of-our-data/#4b5cc72434e1)
 * code 404